 - A new variable will appear in the Data Sources tree with "Categorized" in the name.

 You can use this new variable in your analysis.
 For example, drag it onto a Page to create a summary table.
-In the example below, you can see that the count for the "White, non-Hispanic" results has increased and the count for "Some other race, ethnicity, or origin" decreased:
+In the example below, you can see that the count for the "Asian" results has increased and the count for "Some other race, ethnicity, or origin" decreased: